Violent video shows teen brutally beaten as others watched and recorded

 The young woman claims those who did this also set her belongings on fire.

-It happened in Twin Hills when teenager went to stay at a someone’s house.
+It happened in Morris when the teenager went to stay at a someone’s house.
 She left with bruises, a black eye, and no belongings.

 The Facebook video spread like wildfire and has been shared nearly 2,000 times, with 60,000 views.
 Residents are in shock.